sagemath/sagewiki_to_gh-2022-10-10/prep/2011/TeleConference.md

   * In your web browser connect to the link that was distributed via the group email list.

   * Accept running the download - it is a Java application.
+(If you see something about Blackboard Collaborate, this is fine - it is the same application.)

   * You should see the whole Elluminate application once it downloads.
 If not, your Java could be to blame, especially if you are on Linux.
     * In the case of Linux, be sure you have Sun's Java installed - in Ubuntu (Debian, too) pre-10.04 installing  sun-java6-plugin  may do everything you need.